• Skip to main content

 For the Meatballs

 • Onion - Caramelize the onion slowly cooking over low heat until golden brown, bringing out its natural sugars and flavor before mixing in with the meatballs.
+A little extra step that is so worth it!

 • Ground Beef and Pork - You can also use bulk Italian sausage in place of the ground pork for more flavor.
 Any combination of beef and pork totaling 4 pounds will work.
 For example, 3 pounds beef and 1 pound Italian sausage is fine too.